Gen V: Season 2

-The second season has an 90% approval rating on Rotten Tomatoes, based on 39 critic reviews.
-The website's critics consensus states,"Tastefully navigating the tragic loss of Chance Perdomo while getting a big boost from Hamish Linklater's villainous turn, Gen Vs sophomore season gets high marks as a spinoff that feels essential."
-On Metacritic, the second season received a score of 74 out of 100 based on 15 critics, indicating "generally favorable".
+The second season has a 91% approval rating on Rotten Tomatoes, based on 94 critic reviews, with an average rating of 7.65/10.
+The website's critics consensus reads: "Tastefully navigating the tragic loss of Chance Perdomo while getting a big boost from Hamish Linklater's villainous turn, Gen Vs sophomore season gets high marks as a spinoff that feels essential."
+On Metacritic, the second season received a score of 74 out of 100, based on 15 critics, indicating "generally favorable" reviews.